Mayor candidate wants self-driving cars on West Midlands roads - Birmingham Post

 Vehicles would be fitted with sensors allowing them to see obstacles, transmitters allowing them to communicate with each other and sophisticated computer systems.

-Many news cars already on the market have similar technology, such as systems to help motorists reverse into parking spaces.
+Many new cars already on the market have similar technology, such as systems to help motorists reverse into parking spaces.

 And many experts say driverless cars would be safer than existing vehicles, because they would communicate with each other to ensure they kept a safe distance apart.